Central Idea: The wise are humble. Doctrine: Humility is the foundation of prayer. Practical Application: The prayer of the beggar.

 - That end-of-day prayer should include an examination of our day: thanksgiving for benefits received, contrition for sins.

 - We must eat everyday, so we should thank God for the food in which we share and the family or companions with whom we share it.
-We say “Grace” because both food and friends are gifts.
+We say “Grace” because food and family and friends are gifts.

 - We are social beings and so we should pray for the needs of those around us.
 A just hierarchy of prayer is to remember the needs of the Church and our nation, the sick, and those dying.